Understanding Your Pathology Report: Colon Cancer

-A pathologist is a doctor who specializes in diagnosing diseases by examining tissue from the body.
-You will probably never meet the pathologist, but samples of your colon tissue, removed during surgery or biopsy, will be sent to them for review.
+A pathologist is a doctor who specializes in diagnosing diseases by looking at tissue from the body.
+You will probably never meet the pathologist, but samples of your colon tissue that are removed during surgery or biopsy will be sent to them for review.

 What will you find on a pathology report?

 Pathology reports may differ depending on which lab and doctor write it.
 In general, the report contains:

 - Demographic information: Name, birth date, medical record number, presumed diagnosis (if known), and name of the doctor.

 - Description of the procedure and how/from where the sample was taken.

 - Gross description: What the sample looks like to the naked eye.
 This can include the weight, color, and size of the tissue.

 - Microscopic description: What the sample looks like under the microscope.